International Medicine (imSC)

 Students will evaluate the global impact of infectious diseases, trauma, metabolic and chronic illnesses; analyze the causes and effects of global health inequities on health outcomes; and acquire skills in time management, critical literature review, clinical evaluation and leadership development.
-Students may get the opportunity to complete an international research project, clinical rotation or field experience.
+Students will have the opportunity to complete an international research project, clinical rotation or field experience by their fourth year.

 John Sinnott, MD